-Extraarticular avulsion fracture
+1. Extraarticular avulsion fracture

 Extraarticular avulsion fractures generally occur in adolescents, or young adults.
 This fracture type is biomechanically equivalent to patellar tendon rupture.
 This avulsion fracture may be simple or multifragmentary.

-These are classified by AO/OTA as 34A1.
+These are classified by AO/OTA as 34A1 fractures.